This is our review of the Best 12 string guitar on the market.

 The natural chorus effect cannot be reproduced on any type of software or expensive pedal in the same way a 12 string can.
 The real thing is far more satisfying and authentic.

 Let’s take a look at 12 Guitars we loved.
-Both Acoustic and Electric.
+Both Electric and Acoustic Guitars.

 The Best 12 String Guitars We Loved